 By leveraging the capital base of the Company, investing prudently and charging borrowers "user" fees, it is anticipated that a net return on investment (after payment of all expenses of the Company) in the range of 7% to 10% can be achieved.
 There can be no assurance or guarantees that such returns will be obtained.

-The annual rates of return of the dividends paid to the Class A Shareholders since the Company's inception were as follows:
+The annual rates of return of the dividends paid to the Class A Shareholders since the Company's fiscal year ended August 31, 2008 are as follows: